Everyone’s favourite queen of ethereal is back!

 It seems like it’s been a while since we had new music from Florence and the Machine.
 In actual fact, it’s only been three years since the release of ‘How Big, How Blue, How Beautiful’.
 Nevertheless, Friday the 13th has proved to be a lucky day for us all, as the singer has just unveiled new material.

-‘Sky Full of Love’ is a beautifully, poignant track that will be released on limited edition 7” vinyl for Record Store Day on the 21st April.
+‘Sky Full of Song’ is a beautifully, poignant track that will be released on limited edition 7” vinyl for Record Store Day on the 21st April.
 The track starts out in a sort of acapella, before Welch’s voice is complimented by strings and piano.

 In the A.G Rojas-directed music video for the track, Florence spends the majority of the time lying on the floor, or sitting on her knees.